hanlongfu/random-square/README.md

 # random-squares
-squares with randomly generated colors and coordinates
+squares with randomly generated colors and coordinates created in vanilla javascript